mlpack/mlpack/doc/user/core/trees/r_tree.md

 The `RTree` class implements the R tree, a well-known multidimensional space partitioning tree that can insert and remove points dynamically.

-mlpack's `RTree` implementation supports three template parameters for configurable behavior, and implements all the functionality required by the [TreeType API](../../../developer/trees.md#the-treetype-api), plus some additional functionality specific to R trees.
+The `RTree` implementation in mlpack supports three template parameters for configurable behavior, and implements all the functionality required by the [TreeType API](../../../developer/trees.md#the-treetype-api), plus some additional functionality specific to R trees.